Natalie Sparaccio | Interdisciplinary studies and organizational leadership

 “I’ve been a preschool teacher for 8 years and always loved working with kids.
 I hope to combine parts of that with my passion for journalism, writing about educational topics.
 The skills and knowledge I’m gaining from ASU are helping me work towards this goal and get my voice heard!”

-Lenora Ott | Global Technology and Development
+Lenora Ott | Global technology and development

-Learn more about the ASU Womyn’s Coalition.
+Learn more about the ASU Women’s Coalition.